 Taking the security aspect one step further, digital payment adds a new layer of fraud protection, as no cash, money codes, or checks are involved in the lumper fee payment process.
 Traditionally, this part of the payment process would be characterized by cash and checks exchanging hands or confirming money codes over the phone between unrelated parties.
 There was no way of tracking where the money was moving - opening the door for many things to go wrong or misuse to occur.
 Another security feature of digital payments is that it eliminates the process of sharing credit card details over the phone to your driver or the unloading service, adding more peace of mind for drivers and carriers alike.

-3. No Wasted Time Verifying Express Codes
+3. Don't Waste Time Verifying Express Codes

 Dealing with cash, checks, and money codes requires verification and approval, often happening at the most inconvenient times of day or night.
 With a digital payment system, your driver doesn’t need to call to verify the express codes, an amount, or a check number.
 The payment is instant and the driver can get off the dock quickly and onto their next delivery.